 For smaller enterprises, minimum wage applies to those who engage in interstate commerce or the production of goods for commerce.

 What’s the difference between minimum wage, prevailing wage and living wage?

 Minimum wage is the lowest hourly wage an employer can pay an employee for work.

 Prevailing wage is the rate of pay contractors and vendors must offer their employees when doing business with a government agency.

 Living wage is the lowest wage at which the wage earner and his or her family can afford the most basic costs of living.

-Read more on these terms on the Labor Law News post, Minimum Wage, Prevailing Wage and Living Wage: What’s the Difference?
+Related: Minimum Wage, Prevailing Wage and Living Wage: What’s the Difference?